JavaHospitalProject/Hospital/README.md

 Admin Id Pass

-admin
+id admin
-admin
+Pass admin

 or

-Admin
+id  Admin
-admin
+Pass admin

 or

-Admin
+id  Admin
-Admin
+Pass Admin

 ## kindly fix the time and date issue from the front end